Fringe Theatre of the Year

 Alphabetti was not opened for business, money, or personal gain but for the necessity of a fringe venue in Newcastle and the North East, ensuring the development and improvement of the ecology of the performing arts in the region.

-We receive the occasional Grant for the Arts from the Arts Council and other charitable organisations however the majority of our income to keep us running comes from our bar, so when you visit us make sure you sample our fine offerings!
+We receive the occasional project grant from the Arts Council and other charitable organisations however the majority of our income to keep us running comes from our bar, so when you visit us make sure you sample our fine offerings!

 We have a number of opportunities to get involved in such as performing in the space for theatre companies, writers, directors, poets, comedians and musicians.
 If you would like to be programmed at Alphabetti please visit our Programming Policy page for more information.